xAttano/attano-pawnshop/README.md

 A lightweight and fully configurable pawn shop script for ESX-based FiveM servers.

-attano-pawnshop gives players a realistic way to sell valuables, stolen goods, crafting materials, and other configurable items through an immersive pawn shop system designed for roleplay and economy servers.
+attano_pawnshop gives players a realistic way to sell valuables, stolen goods, crafting materials, and other configurable items through an immersive pawn shop system designed for roleplay and economy servers.

 ---